AIMotionLab-SZTAKI/OpenFOAM-quadcopter-sim/README.md

 ```

 ### OpenFOAM
-For the CFD simulation, OpenFOAM v10 is required, which can be installed by following the instructions here: <https://openfoam.org/download/10-ubuntu/>.
+OpenFOAM v10 is required for the CFD simulation, which can be installed by following the instructions here: <https://openfoam.org/download/10-ubuntu/>.

 ### Python scripts
 To be able to run the Python scripts, first open the folder containing the post-processing codes